10 Best Freelancer Websites for Logo Design

 People leave notes for each other, comment, post, and discuss through various job board forums and strings.

-For clients, this might seem a bit unruly and amateurish, but it can be a great way to connect directly with freelance logo designers versus going through middleman search tools and not having a personal feel of a candidate before hiring.
+For clients, this might seem a bit unruly and amateurish, but it can be a great way to connect directly with freelance logo designers versus using middleman search tools and not getting a personal feel for a candidate before hiring.

 Because of the high creativity factor, Working Not Working scores well in the best creative freelance websites category.
 Clients can easily see if a freelance logo designer is available to take on a project or if they are closed and when availability will come up again.